 Is sitting longer on a “good” sofa fine?

-No. Better support helps, but long static sitting still needs breaks and posture changes.
+No. Better support helps, but long static sitting still needs breaks and posture changes, even on a sofa that is otherwise suitable for everyday use.

 When should I stop sofa shopping and call a clinician?

-When pain lasts weeks, radiates, causes weakness or numbness, or comes with fever, trauma, or bowel/bladder changes.
+When pain persists, radiates and worsens, causes weakness or numbness, or comes with fever, trauma, bowel changes, bladder changes, or saddle-area numbness.